Anchorite1001/project3-client/README.md

 Have a try [here](https://retro-chat-123.netlify.app/).
 Comments and suggestions are welcome!

 ## Overview
 **Retro-Chat-123**: A chat room app where user can chat with people anonymously.
 User can also send and receive private messages with another user in the same chat room.
-There are random prompts for facilitating collective creativity and having deep conversations.
+There are also prompts for facilitating collective creativity and having deep conversations.

 ## Features